spithash/GNU-Radio-HackRF/README.md

 # GNU-Radio-HackRF
-Some GNU Radio projects I create for testing purposes
+Some GNU Radio projects I create for testing purposes on HackRF One.